Holayn/fileserve/README.md

 cp packages/server/sample.env packages/server/.env
 ```

+4. Edit `packages/server/.env` and set the required variables (see [server README](packages/server/README.md) for details).

 ## Usage

-- Files to share should be added to the `<DATA_PATH>/files` directory (see server README for more details)
+- Place files to share inside the `<DATA_PATH>/files` directory
-- Use the server CLI commands to create shares and add files to them
+- Use the CLI to create shares and add files to them
-- Configure nginx or other reverse proxy to serve up files in the `<DATA_PATH>/files` directory.
-There should be a location block for the `/files` path.
+- Configure nginx (or another reverse proxy) to serve files at the `/files` path from `<DATA_PATH>/files`

-## CLI Commands
+## CLI

-The server package includes a CLI tool for managing shares:
+The server package includes a CLI for managing shares:

 ```bash
 cd packages/server
 npm run cli -- --help
 ```

+See the [server README](packages/server/README.md) for full CLI documentation.

 ## Development

-1. Start the server in development mode:
+1. Start the server:
 ```bash
 cd packages/server
 npm run dev